💼 Client Portfolio Update

 Purpose

-Draft a clear, compliant, client-ready portfolio update that covers period performance, allocation and positioning changes, benchmark context, contributions and withdrawals, and forward outlook.
-Produces a narrative that an advisor can review, personalize, and send without rewriting it from scratch — with the disclosures and tone required for client-facing wealth-management communications.
+Draft a clear, compliant, client-ready portfolio update covering period performance, allocation and positioning changes, benchmark context, contributions and withdrawals, plan-progress markers, and forward outlook — written in the firm's voice, scoped to the account type (taxable / IRA / trust / 529 / institutional / UHNW family-office), and shaped to the audience (individual client / household / committee / consultant).
+Produces a narrative that an advisor can review, personalize, and send with confidence — with the disclosures, performance-presentation conventions, and tone required for client-facing wealth-management communications.

 When to Use